What Is Auditory Processing Disorder?

 Symptoms of APD can range from mild to severe and can take many different forms.
 If you think your child might have a problem processing sounds, ask yourself:

-- Are noisy environments upsetting to my child?
+- Are noisy environments overwhelming when my child is trying to listen?

-- Does my child's behavior and performance improve in quieter settings?
+- Does my child's listening behaviors and performance improve in quieter settings?

-- Does my child have trouble following directions, whether simple or complicated?
+- Does my child have trouble following verbal directions, whether simple or complicated?

-- Does my child have reading, spelling, writing, or other speech-language difficulties?
+- Does my child have trouble with spelling or phonics?

 - Are verbal (word) math problems hard for my child?